 A handful of mobile carriers have decided to fight fire with fire.
 They have rolled out their in-house versions of popular messaging apps.
 AT&T Inc.’s (NYSE:TC) app is called Messages.
 Verizon Communications Inc. (NYSE:VZC) has an app called Messages+.

 The problem is that competition has forced carriers to offer free unlimited texting, negating revenue from pure use of the app.
 This has left companies to sell digital goods (i.e., emojis) and products such as Starbucks Corp.
-(NASDAQ:SBUXC) gift cards – available on Verizon’s Messages+.
+(NASDAQ:SBUXD) gift cards – available on Verizon’s Messages+.